-Possible risk factors that can facilitate the risk (typical) Possible measures (general) to address risk factors and mitigate, suppress or eliminate risks external and systemic risk factors: bad or inconsistent legislation regulating certain sector, working filed of the public sector institution, specific project etc., absence of conflict of interest laws, inefficient or incompetent oversight institutions, internal (organisational) risk factors: poor strategic and operational guidelines (policy) or inadequate policies, procedures or systems, chronic failure to follow existing policies, procedures or systems, inadequate work review, oversight and audit mechanisms, poor organisational culture (this includes unclear messages about what is acceptable, examples set by management, lack of reinforcement of ethical behaviour etc.), individual risk factors: lack of knowledge (e.g. ignorance of conflict of interests rules), lack of integrity (immorality), omission of conflicts of interest declaration (where provided), Dependent on the risk level in a concrete case, the following measures might be used: systemic level: adopting or improving anti-corruption legislation (including conflict of interests laws) and ensuring its efficient implementation, measures / rules for strengthening responsibilities of superiors or other top level public officials, efficient and dissuasive criminal or administrative sanctions for acting in any form of conflict of interests, awareness raising programmes on conflict of interests and due avoidance, etc, organisational (institutional, project etc.) level including working processes and individual factors: reference to conflict of interests in relevant internal documents, including policy documents and codes of conduct, inadequate supervision or work review of concrete public official, working process risk factors: nually or at another appropriate time) a state- ment of private interests (secondary employ- non-transparent or unrecorded decision maing, asset declaration, lack of vertical or horizontal controls in woring processes. etc. establishment of a register of gifts, benefits or favours given to public officials (not in form of a bribe, but as a token of gratitude etc.), ♦ etc. verification system of key decisions, introduction of transparency into all internal processes - proper records should be kept for all decisions, and also reasons for all impor- tant decisions should be documented, includ- ing name(s) of person(s) responsible for the decision, establishment of complete electronic audit trail regarding electronic documents (on their creation, access, copy, print, altering and/or deletion) and regular supervision of this trail, clear rules on organisational structure and re- porting lines (especially on who public officials report to, and are supervised by), establishment of efficient oversight, supervision or review mechanisms (regular and random) in all levels or processes, including additional supervision of public officials that are - on the basis of available information, e.g. statement of private interests - exposed to greater risk of conflict of interests, establishment of a public register of gifts, benefits or favours given to public officials (not in form of a bribe, but as a token of grati- tude etc.), \diamond anti-corruption and integrity trainings, ♦ etc.
+- obligation of public officials to complete (annually or at another appropriate time) a statement of private interests (secondary employment, business dealing, shares etc.) and/or asset declaration, - establishment of a register of gifts, benefits or favours given to public officials (not in form of a bribe, but as a token of gratitude etc.), - verification system of key decisions, - introduction of transparency into all internal processes - proper records should be kept for all decisions, and also reasons for all important decisions should be documented, including name(s) of person(s) responsible for the decision, - establishment of complete electronic audit trail regarding electronic documents (on their creation, access, copy, print, altering and/or deletion) and regular supervision of this trail, - clear rules on organisational structure and reporting lines (especially on who public officials report to, and are supervised by), - establishment of efficient oversight, supervision or review mechanisms (regular and random) in all levels or processes, including additional supervision of public officials that are on the basis of available information, e.g. statement of private interests exposed to greater risk of conflict of interests, - establishment of a public register of gifts, benefits or favours given to public officials (not in form of a bribe, but as a token of gratitude etc.), - anti-corruption and integrity trainings, - etc.